Prater and Leopoldstadt

 The Prater: Vienna’s public park

-The Prater is the large green lung east of the Innere Stadt, a former imperial hunting ground that Emperor Joseph II opened to the public in 1766.
-Its 6 km² contain three very different zones: the Wurstelprater (the old amusement park), the Hauptallee (a 4.5 km chestnut-lined boulevard), and the Grüner Prater (the natural meadow and woodland area beyond).
+The Prater is the large green expanse east of the Innere Stadt, a former imperial hunting ground that Emperor Joseph II opened to the public in 1766 in one of the reformist gestures that defined his reign.
+Its 6 km² contains three very different zones: the Wurstelprater (the old amusement park), the Hauptallee (a 4.5 km chestnut-lined boulevard running east from Praterstern to the Lusthaus), and the Grüner Prater (the natural meadow, woodland and marshland area beyond the boulevard, less visited and genuinely wild in places).

-Most visitors come for the Riesenrad — and it is worth it — but the Prater as a whole rewards more time than the ferris wheel and a quick walk.
+Most visitors arrive for the Riesenrad — and it is worth it — but the Prater as a whole rewards more time than the ferris wheel and a quick walk back to the U-Bahn.
+Budget half a day to take in the amusement park atmosphere, the Hauptallee on foot or by bike, and the neighbourhood of Leopoldstadt beyond.

 The Riesenrad (Giant Ferris Wheel)

-The Wiener Riesenrad, completed in 1897, is one of Vienna’s most recognisable silhouettes and the world’s oldest surviving ferris wheel.
-Its 14 enclosed red gondolas rotate 65 metres above the Prater.
-A full rotation takes about 20 minutes.
-The view from the top takes in the Danube Canal, the Vienna Hills, and on clear days the Kahlenberg.
+The Wiener Riesenrad, completed in 1897 to mark the Golden Jubilee of Emperor Franz Joseph, is one of Vienna’s most recognisable silhouettes and was at the time of construction the world’s largest ferris wheel.
+Its 14 enclosed red gondolas rotate 65 metres above the Prater in a full cycle that takes about 20 minutes.
+The view from the top looks across the Danube Canal, over the Vienna Woods to the southwest, and on clear days to the Kahlenberg hills above the vineyards.

-Skip the cashier queue for the Riesenrad — the ride itself loads continuously, but the ticket purchase queue can be long in high season.
+Skip the cashier queue for the Riesenrad — the ride itself loads continuously and moves fairly briskly, but the ticket purchase queue can reach 45 minutes on summer mornings.
+Pre-booking removes this friction.

-The Riesenrad Museum inside the wheel’s base tells the history of Vienna through eight gondolas turned into dioramas — unexpectedly good for 30 minutes and included with the ride ticket.
+The Riesenrad Museum inside the wheel’s base tells the history of Vienna through eight gondolas that have been converted into historical dioramas — scenes from the city’s history from the Babenberg period to the post-war occupation, each with period objects and written context.
+Unexpectedly good for 30 minutes and included with the ride ticket.
+Most visitors walk past it, which is their loss.

 The Wurstelprater amusement park